influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-chronograf-users.md

 1) Open Chronograf in your web browser and select **Admin (crown icon) > Chronograf**.
 1) Click the **Users** tab to display the list of users.
 1) Hover your cursor over the user you want to remove and then click **Remove** and **Confirm**.

+### Navigating organizations

+Chronograf is always used in the context of an organization.
+When a user without SuperAdmin status logs in to Chronograf, the user will access the resources owned by their current organization.

+#### Logging in and logging out

+A user can log in from the Chronograf homepage using any configured OAuth 2.0 provider.

+A user can log out by hovering over the **User (person icon)** in the left navigation bar and clicking **Log out**.

+#### Switching the current organization

+A user's current organization and role is highlighted in the **Switch Organizations** list, which can be found by hovering over the **User (person icon)** in the left navigation bar.

+When a user has a role in more than one organization, that user can switch into any other organization where they have a role by selecting the desired organization in the **Switch Organizations** list.

+#### Purgatory

+If at any time, a user is a `member` within their current organization and does not have SuperAdmin status, that user will be redirected to a page called Purgatory.
+There, the user will see their current organization and role, as well as a message to contact an administrator for access.

+On the same page, that user will see a list of all of their organizations and roles.
+The user can switch into any listed organization where their role is `viewer`, `editor`, or `admin` by clicking **Log in** next to the desired organization.

+**Note** In the rare case that a user is granted SuperAdmin status while in Purgatory, they will be able to switch into any listed organization.